Upload your lease and discover hidden risks, questionable clauses, landlord red flags, and tenant rights issues — in minutes.

 Rent: $2,200/month due on the 1st.
 Late fee: $50 after 5 days.
 Security deposit: $2,200 (1 month — within Ontario legal limit).
 Last month's rent: $2,200 collected upfront.

-Clause 9 states "tenant is responsible for general upkeep" without defining what this includes.
-Ask your landlord to specify which repairs are tenant vs. landlord responsibility before signing.
+Recommended action: Ask your landlord to specify which repairs are tenant vs. landlord responsibility, in writing.

 “Can we define in writing which repairs I am responsible for, and what the landlord will handle within what timeframe?”